HuongDM1896/Toy-OS/README.md

 ```
 make
 ```
-This will produce a kernel8.img binary you can boot in QEMU.
+Produce a kernel8.img binary, can boot in QEMU.

 Running in QEMU
 ```bash